wp-plugins/site-creation-wizard/readme.txt

 * This is the first version.

 == Upgrade Notice ==

+= 2.1.1 =
+Fixes problem with redirection to Signup Page (wp-signup.php).
+This problem seems to only be found in sites installed in sub-directories.

 = 2.1 =
 Fixes a problem that prevented the user registration form from working.
 Some minor UI tweaks.